miqbalrp/agentic-ai/README.md

 - 🛠️ `executor_agent`: handles each sub-task using the appropriate tool-agent

 This change improves consistency and ensures that **intermediate results are preserved** and passed forward correctly.

 ---

+### 📅 [2025-07-08] — Chat Mode for Conversational Interaction

+After exploring core Agentic AI concepts, the app now supports a **Chat Mode**, enabling users to interact conversationally—similar to LLM apps like ChatGPT or Gemini—but focused exclusively on **IDX-listed companies**.

+Thanks to **Streamlit's Chat Elements** ([docs](https://docs.streamlit.io/develop/api-reference/chat)), this feature was straightforward to implement:

+- 💬 Used `st.session_state` to persist multi-turn conversation
+- 📊 Maintained structured output to ensure **Plotly** plots render correctly across chat history
+- 🧭 Introduced `chat_triage_agent` to handle general conversational inputs (e.g. greetings, feature inquiries)
+  - These messages bypass `InputGuardrail`
+  - If a query relates to IDX companies, it’s **delegated to `orchestrator_agent`**

+This upgrade makes the assistant more natural and accessible to users.
+🔜 **Next milestone:** implementing **streaming output** for a more responsive experience.

+---